History of Montana Captive Laws

 The law requires Montana-based captives to locate their headquarters in Montana and hold an annual board meeting here.
 Captives do not interact with consumers in the same fashion as traditional multi-line companies so the CSI office has been able to create a streamlined regulatory environment for them.

 The captive insurance industry provides significant economic benefit to Montana.
 An infrastructure of professional service providers (managers, accountants, lawyers, actuaries) has developed to support the industry.
-To date, 64 captive insurance companies have chosen Montana as their domicile, 50 having been licensed since 2005.
+To date, 155 captive insurance companies have chosen Montana as their domicile.
 Captive insurers domiciled in Montana provide insurance to rural hospitals, nursing homes, doctors, commercial trucking companies, contractors, and others.
-Premium tax collections have totaled $2 million since the inception of captive legislation in 2001.
+Premium tax collections have totaled $5.2 million since the inception of captive legislation in 2001.
 Two captive management firms have been established in Montana to provide professional services.
 Long-term benefits to Montana include the potential for new jobs, an expanded tax base and increased economic activity.

 In 2011, the Montana Legislature passed important changes to the law that allows for incorporated cells within a protected cell captive insurance company.
 The new law also created a special purpose captive licensing category and lowered the minimum capitalization requirement for association captives from $750,000 to $500,000.